couchbase/docs-operator/clusterStatusGuide.md

     Size:			3

 The size of the couchbase cluster.
 When this value is changed in the cluster spec, this value is also updated as members are added to the couchbase cluster.
 If errors occur while the operator is attempting to conform the cluster to the desired size then the ```Conditions``` section should be checked for information about the current state of the cluster.
-See the [administrationGuide](administrationGuide.md) for information about how to manually access the cluster and collect logs when additional troubleshooting is needed when scaling your cluster.
+See the [admin console access](adminConsoleAccess.md) for information about how to manually access the cluster and collect logs when additional troubleshooting is needed when scaling your cluster.

 ### Conditions